pmagalhaes2/library_managment/README.md

 - User Types:
   - Administrators have access to additional functionalities such as managing books and users.
-  - Standard users have limited functionalities and can mainly search for books, borrow, and
+  - Standard users have limited functionalities and can mainly search for books, borrow, and return them.

 - Managing Books:
   - Administrators can add books to the library by providing the title and author.